iaii/CapstoneProject/README.md

 - [x] User can select what activity they want to
 - [x] The selected activity will be saved and displayed in a calendar view
 - [x] User sees an error message when there's a networking error.
-- [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- [x] User can add thier own custome activities for any emotion.
+- [x] User change the associated emotion with the activity

 MetaU Expectations: